-We have a range of resources that can help improve the quality of care delivered and improve patient outcomes.
+We have a range of resources that can help improve the quality of care delivered for people living with diabetes.

 Information Prescriptions